arildj78/DroneLights/README.md

 A standalone rig for adding navigation and strobe lights to your drone

 # Design Criteria
-* No electrical connection to host system
+* No electrical connection to the drone
 * Powered by independent battery
+* EMC

 # Power source
 * 11.1V 450mAh 3S1P